systemli/ansible-role-jitsi-meet/README.md

 [![Build Status](https://travis-ci.com/systemli/ansible-role-jitsi-meet.svg?branch=master)](https://travis-ci.com/systemli/ansible-role-jitsi-meet) [![Ansible Galaxy](http://img.shields.io/badge/ansible--galaxy-jitsi_meet-blue.svg)](https://galaxy.ansible.com/systemli/jitsi_meet/)

-This role installs and configure [Jitsi Meet](https://jitsi.org/jitsi-meet/) with nginx Webserver and prosody as XMPP Server.
+This role installs and configure [Jitsi Meet](https://jitsi.org/jitsi-meet/) with nginx webserver and prosody as XMPP server.

 It is maintained with Debian Buster in mind, but should also work with its derivatives like Ubuntu 20.04.

 Role Variables
 --------------